Considering Adoption in Texas?

 What is the Difference between a Texas Open Adoption and Closed Adoption?

-Adoption agencies often let the biological mother decide how much contact she would like to have and level of personal information she would like to disclose with the adoptive family.
+Texas adoption agencies often let the biological mother decide how much contact she would like to have and level of personal information she would like to disclose with the adoptive family.
 This will then determine whether your adoption will be open or closed.

-An open adoption can include:
+An open adoption in Texas can include:

 - Knowledge of biological parents’ first and last names, addresses, phone numbers and e-mail addresses